 In today’s manufacturing environments, smart inventory management strategies are critical.
-When managed appropriately, the Maintenance Repair and Operations (MRO) process can operate with minimum waste while driving maintenance efficiencies.
+When managed appropriately, the maintenance repair and operations (MRO) process can operate with minimum waste while driving maintenance efficiencies.

 Many manufacturers base their inventory decisions on price alone—yet the actual metric should be Total Cost of Ownership (TCO), which not only takes into account the price of parts and materials, but also the impact on plant performance.
-With this in mind, there are four inventory optimization factors to keep in mind when adjusting your storeroom and MRO practices for overall equipment effectiveness.
+With this in mind, there are four spare parts inventory control optimization factors to keep in mind when adjusting your storeroom and MRO practices for overall equipment effectiveness.

 The second technique, ABC analysis, is about cycle count control and use of working capital, where items are divided across three levels of critical importance.
 Stratifying parts lists along these lines will help optimize cycle counts and re-order points, and thereby minimize carrying costs.

 Just as important as which parts to keep onsite is where they should be stored.
 In some factories, the parts storeroom is hundreds of yards away or even outside the plant itself.
 It may not be practical to maintain a storeroom close to the action, but staff utilization is certainly something to consider.
 Here, the 80/20 rule is useful.
-Place the most frequently-used and critical parts close to their applicable machines; for less important parts it may be possible to store items offsite.
+Place the most frequently used and critical parts close to their applicable machines; for less important parts it may be possible to store items offsite.
 Common naming conventions and parts numbers can help in this regard by enabling parts with similar uses to be located and delivered quickly.

 Meanwhile, when factory equipment is replaced or re-designed, MRO parts and components can change and become obsolete.
 In these cases, resell, recycle or scrap the orphan parts.
-Brokerages can help in many cases by buying old parts and reselling them, often times capturing some value for the plant.
+Brokerages can help in many cases by buying old parts and reselling them, oftentimes capturing some value for the plant.

 Some suppliers also offer vending machines for common and/or routine parts.
 Wirelessly connected, these machines issue parts by smart card activation, improving and speeding MRO inventory control.
 By placing parts vending machines throughout plants where they’re most needed, technicians get parts faster and storeroom clerks reduce their workload.
 It’s impossible for technicians to perform their duties without a ready supply of parts.
 When those parts are planned, purchased and deployed with TCO in mind, the highest value is derived from equipment and personnel alike.